dougrday/docker-credential-plaintext/README.md

     }
     ```

-    This only uses this authentication helper with that particular repository.
+    This ensures this authentication helper is only used with that particular repository.
 This is important, so you don't save credentials in plaintext for everything - you only save plaintext credentials with short-lived tokens from specific repositories.

     * Remove `auths` data for your registries in the `.docker/config.json` file:

     These values may interfere with the authentication process.
 Remove them for the registries you added to `credHelpers`:
     ```
     "auths": {